n-aggarwal/privacy-messaging-app/README.md

 This repository contains the code for the final project developed for COMP360: Information Security and Privacy.

+## Overview

+The privacy messaging app is developeed using expo go, on the react-native platform.
+It is meant to increase security, and privacy of the users and allow them to communicate with friends, family, and others without any worries!
+Right now, the app is under development and all the features have not been implemented.
+As such, please keep in mind that there will be bugs; feel free to open an issue if you find one!

+## Features

+This app contains many features.
+The most important ones are listed below:

+- Anti-Screenshot Functionality (Android Only)
+- Sequence Message deletion
+- Password Security (client + server)
+- End-to-End Encryption (in progress)
+- API Security (in progess)

+## Additional Concepts Explored

+The following are some ideas that we explored, but weren't able to implement becasuse of various reasons including lack of time and rescoures.
+A Proof of Concept for each of these will be included soon:

+- Anti-Screenshot Functionality (IOS)
+- Blocking photos of screen from other phone

 # Setting up the Enviornment

 First you would need to download npm on your machine.
 On Mac the easiest way to do so would be using Homebrew.